 Prior to her work at the Children’s Museum, Kerri spent 18 years working in the museum and cultural fields serving as curator, director, designer, and project manager.
 Her work includes: Director/Curator of the Molly Brown House Museum; freelance curator for Denver International Airport and Denver Arts and Venues, and Adjunct Professor of Museum Studies at the University of Denver.
 She holds a degree in classical archaeology from Syracuse University and a master's in museum studies from Harvard University.
 She is also the mother of 2 very active young children who think mom works at the best place in the world!

 Jonathan is currently Vice President of Exhibit Services at the Children's Museum of Denver at Marsico Campus, where he lead all design and fabrication efforts for their $16.1M expansion.
 He served as a senior exhibit designer and team leader for many extensive museum projects, including the Great Lakes Future exhibit at Discovery World in Milwaukee, Wisconsin, which won the American Institute of Architects Merit Award (2008).
 His specific skills and experience include comprehensive digital design capabilities balanced with a passion for hands-on, physical fabrication.
-Additionally, as a former public school teacher and father to two inquisitive children, Jonathan has practiced the enthusiastic patience necessary to help curious minds engage our wondrous world.
+Additionally, as a former public school teacher and father of two, Jonathan practices the enthusiastic patience necessary to help curious minds engage our wondrous world.
 Jonathan has a degree in history from Cornell University and a master’s in architecture from the University of Wisconsin-Milwaukee.